nam-vuhoang/supermetrics-assignment/README.md

 This is my first ever project with the development of a **React**-based frontend and **Node.js** backend.
 Because during the last few years I mainly developed frontend with **Angular+TypeScript** and backend with **Java**.
 It took one week for me to catch up with all the new things for me together: **React**, **Next.js** (including its new experimental version), **SWR**, **Node.js**, **Express**, **Jest**, **Apollo**, etc. I had to learn a new way of thinking, innovative features and unexpected pitfalls of these technologies.
 Although during the last weeks I faced many other issues like the long sickness of my family members and me, and urgent tasks at work, I very much enjoyed this study journey!

 So, I would like to say big thanks to **SuperMetrics** for giving me the motivation to learn such interesting technologies!
 I would be very appreciative to get feedback from you, no matter whether it will be positive or negative.
 Because my main goal is not just to do this coding assignment, but to gather new knowledge that could benefit my future projects and career path.
-Therefore, if possible, please share openly your thoughts about my programming skills, and my knowledge of TypeScript, React, Next.js, Node.js, Jest, Apollo Server, etc.
+Therefore, if possible, please share openly your thoughts about my programming skills, and my knowledge of **TypeScript**, **React**, **Next.js**, **Node.js**, **Jest**, **Apollo Server**, etc.

 In this document, I would like to describe briefly how I handle different aspects of the software development process.
 Hopefully, this will give you some picture of how well I can fit the job position at your company and be a member of your development team!